-All good things come in threes: on day three you wander on beautiful paths through the fantastic mountain landscape of Corsica.
-The path often meanders through the rock formations in the higher elevations, accompanied by a fantastic panorama.The walk is only a good five kilometers long, but from your camp, the Refuge de Carrozzu, it's the first three kilometers steadily uphill.
+All good things come in threes: Today you walk on beautiful paths through the fantastic mountain landscape of Corsica.
+The path meanders through the rugged rock formations in the higher elevations, accompanied by a breathtaking panorama.Although the walk is only a good five kilometers long, from your overnight camp, the Refuge de Carrozzu, the first three kilometers are steadily uphill.
 At the beginning you hike over a suspension bridge and then master the 710 vertical meters to the Bocca di Stagnu.
-Take your time climbing and be enchanted by the beautiful landscape, before hiking downhill to your destination Refuge Haut Asco.At the destination you will find a good infrastructure: You can find hotels, stay in dorm rooms, tents or bivouacs and let yourself be cooked or even cook the cooker.
+Take your time climbing and be enchanted by the beautiful landscape, before hiking downhill to your destination Refuge Haut Asco.At the destination you will find a good infrastructure: You can find hotels, stay in a dorm, tent or bivouac, and you can have a meal or cook your own.
 In a shop, you will also find the essentials.